mgolshenas/Thesis/README_final.md

 - GeoDataFrame with original points and one column per raster containing sampled values

-## 8. Regression Matrix Builder Using First N Points
+## 8. Module Regression Matrix Builder Using First N Points
 **Purpose**
 Extracts the coordinates of the first n valid (non-NoData) pixels from a raster and builds a regression matrix by sampling values from other raster layers at those points.